theosanderson/chronumental/README.md

 optional arguments:
-  -h, --help            show this help message and exit --tree TREE           an input newick tree, potentially gzipped, with branch lengths reflecting genetic distance --dates DATES         A metadata file with columns strain and date (in "2020-01-02" format, or less precisely, "2021-01", "2021")
+  -h, --help            show this help message and exit --tree TREE           an input newick tree, potentially gzipped, with branch lengths reflecting genetic distance in integer number of mutations
+  --dates DATES         A metadata file with columns strain and date (in "2020-01-02" format, or less precisely, "2021-01", "2021")
   --dates_out DATES_OUT
                         Output for date tsv (otherwise will use default)